maet3608/nuts-flow/sphinx/source/overview.rst

 Overview
 ========

-Click on nut name for more details.
+Click on a nut name for more details.

 **Decorators & Wrappers*